HuzaifaCand/finance/README.md

-# FinanceHK 💸
+# FinanceHK

 FinanceHK is a lightweight, fast, and efficient expense tracking app built for students in Hong Kong.
-It is **mobile-first**, but also optimized for quick keyboard input so you can log expenses in seconds.
+It is **mobile-first**, but also very highlt optimized for quick keyboard input (perfect for students!) so you can log expenses in seconds.
-The goal is simple: spend less time tracking, and more time living — while still getting useful insights into where your money goes.
+The goal is simple: spend less time tracking, and more time living, while still getting useful insights into where your money goes.

 ---